demonich/Parametric-Eq-generator-for-pipewire/README.md

 Create a folder, put the script there and config txt file from autoeq.app (in equalizer section choose 'easyeffects').

-Properly rename txt file (how? check script :D. actually always check scripts from the internet, who knows whats in there, maybe some funny if/else code :D )
+Run script (inside file manager or in terminal, you choose).
+File picker will appear, select there your txt file, press OK.

-Finally, run script (inside file manager or in terminal, you choose)
+Done.

 ## How to enable equalizer